When Medical Malpractice Leads to Paralysis

 - Monoplegia: If you have monoplegia, it means that paralysis is limited to one area of the body such as a limb.
 The condition may be temporary due to a brain tumor, stroke, or trauma.
 Like hemiplegia, it is often caused by cerebral palsy.
 Sensation and motion remain in the non-affected parts of the body.

 - Paraplegia: Most people with paraplegia have little to no sensation in their legs and cannot walk independently.
 However, this is not always the case.
 Some injured people can walk with assistance or mobility aid and some go on to recover completely.
 Paraplegia most often occurs due to an injury to the spinal cord.

 - Quadriplegia: As the most severe form of paralysis, quadriplegia describes paralysis of the entire body below the neck.
 Someone with quadriplegia must use a wheelchair and depend on others for the most basic of tasks.
 As with paraplegia, a spinal cord injury is the most likely culprit and it may be possible to partially or fully recover from it.

 An incomplete spinal cord injury means that the damage to the spine has impacted its ability to receive or send a message.
 This often results in the loss of motor sensation or function.
 A complete spinal cord injury means that something has severed the spinal cord, resulting in permanent loss of bodily sensations and motor skills.

 The following are some typical ways that a spinal cord injury can occur in a medical setting:

 - Head or neck injury due to a patient fall when staff failed to adequately supervise the patient

 - Medical staff drops a patient while transferring him or her from the surgical table

-Even if you do not see your specific injury on the list, you can contact a spinal cord injuries attorney for immediate legal help.
+Even if you do not see your specific injury on the list, you can contact a spinal cord injury attorney for immediate legal help.